 - Fundraising and other financial assistance

 So although affiliation with the HSUS requires a shelter to meet rigid requirements, the shelter gets help and support that it wouldn't be able to find elsewhere.
-For more information on the Humane Society of the United States, local animal shelters and related topics, follow the links on the next page.
+For more information on the Humane Society of the United States, local animal shelters and related topics, follow the links below.

 - 2006: Together We Changed Lives.
 The Humane Society. http://www.hsus.org/about_us/accomplishments/history/2006_together_we_changed.html.

 - 2006 HSUS Annual Report. http://www.hsus.org/web-files/PDF/annual_report_2006.pdf.